HomeSpan/HomeSpan/docs/Cloning.md

 Even though two different ESP32 devices may be running the exact same sketch, they are nevertheless distinct.
 This is because every HomeSpan Accessory has unique 17-character Device ID, a unique 32-byte long-term public key (LTPK), and a unique 64-byte long-term secret key (LTSK).
 When HomeSpan is run for the first time on a new device, it looks for these data in the device's non-volatile storage (NVS) memory.
 If it is found, the data is loaded for use.
 If not found, HomeSpan generates a new set of random keys, and saves this data in the NVS.
 The data is permanently stored, though can be erased by typing 'H' into the CLI, which causes HomeSpan to generate a new set of random keys upon the next reboot.

 When HomeSpan is initially paired to HomeKit, the 36-character Device ID and 32-byte LTPK for one or more HomeKit Controllers is securely transmitted to the HomeSpan Accessory.
-The Controllers keys are also saved in the device's NVS for permanent retention (though this data is also erased with the 'H' CLI command).
+These keys are then saved in the device's NVS for permanent retention (though can be erased by the 'H' command).

-Collectively, the Accessory Device ID, LTPK and LTSK, along with the Device ID and LTPK for each paired Controller, is known as the *Pairing Data* for the device.
+Collectively, the Accessory Device ID, LTPK and LTSK, along with the Device ID and LTPK for each paired Controller, is known as the device's *Pairing Data*.
 You can view the Pairing Data (except for the LTSK) for any HomeSpan Accessory by typing 'S' into the CLI.
 Here is an example:

 ```
 *** HomeSpan Status ***